 The Board has standing Audit, Compensation, Nominating and Governance, and Executive Committees.
 The Board of Directors has adopted, and may amend from time to time, a written charter for each of the Audit Committee, Compensation Committee and Nominating and Governance Committee.
-The Company maintains a web site at www.hhgroup.com.
-The Company makes available on its web site, free of charge, copies of each of these charters.
-The Company is not including the information contained on or available through its web site as a part of, or incorporating such information by reference into, this Proxy Statement.
+The Company maintains a Web site at www.hhgroup.com.
+The Company makes available on its Web site, free of charge, copies of each of these charters.
+The Company is not including the information contained on or available through its Web site as a part of, or incorporating such information by reference into, this Proxy Statement.

 The Audit Committee's primary duties and responsibilities are to assist the Board in monitoring: (1) the integrity of the financial statements of the Company; (2) the independent auditors' qualifications and independence; (3) the performance of the Company's internal audit function and independent auditors; and (4) the compliance by the Company with legal and regulatory requirements.
 The purpose of the Audit Committee is to oversee the accounting and financial reporting process of the Company and the audits of the financial statements of the Company.
 The Audit Committee presently consists of Nicholas G. Moore (Chairperson), David G. Offensend and John J. Haley, each of whom is an independent director under Nasdaq National Market listing standards and Securities and Exchange Commission rules.
-The Board has determined that Mr. Moore qualifies as an "audit committee financial expert," as defined by the Securities and Exchange Commission.
-The Audit Committee held six meetings in 2003.
-A copy of the Audit Committee's charter is attached to this proxy statement as Annex
+The Board has determined that Mr. Moore, Mr. Offensend and Mr. Haley each qualify as an "audit committee financial expert," as defined by the Securities and Exchange Commission.
+The Audit Committee held seven meetings in 2004.

 The Compensation Committee's basic responsibility is to assure that the outside members of the Board, the Chief Executive Officer, other executive officers and key management of the Company are compensated effectively in a manner consistent with the stated compensation strategy of the Company, internal equity considerations, competitive practices, and the requirements of the appropriate regulatory bodies.
 The Compensation Committee has overall responsibility for approving and evaluating the compensation of executive officers (including the Chief Executive Officer), key management and outside directors and administration of the Company's long-term incentive programs, including the Company's stock option plan.
 The Compensation Committee presently consists of David G. Offensend (Chairperson), John J. Haley, Jennifer Laing and Nicholas G. Moore, each of whom is an independent director under Nasdaq National Market listing standards.
-The Compensation Committee held seven meetings in 2003.
+The Compensation Committee held six meetings in 2004.

 The Nominating and Governance Committee provides assistance to the Board in fulfilling its responsibilities by: (1) identifying individuals qualified to become directors and recommending to the Board candidates for all directorships to be filled by the Board or by the stockholders of the Company; (2) identifying directors qualified to serve on the committees established by the Board and recommending to the Board members for each committee to be filled by the Board; (3) developing and recommending to the Board a set of corporate governance principles applicable to the Company, including matters of (i) Board organization, membership and function, (ii) committee structure and membership and (iii) succession planning for the Chief Executive Officer of the Company; and (4) taking a leadership role in shaping the corporate governance of the Company.
 The Nominating and Governance Committee presently consists of John J. Haley (Chairperson), David G. Offensend and René Schuster, each of whom is an independent director under Nasdaq National Market listing standards.
-The Nominating and Governance Committee held three meetings in 2003.
+The Nominating and Governance Committee held five meetings in 2004.